Al-Nashiri v. Romania

 Right to Truth: The Romanian government’s refusal to acknowledge, investigate, and disclose details of al-Nashiri’s detention, ill-treatment, enforced disappearance and rendition violates his and the public’s right to truth under Articles 2, 3,5,10 and 13.

-Hearing held before 9-judge Chamber of the European Court of Human Rights
+A hearing is held before the nine-judge Chamber of the European Court of Human Rights.

-Criminal complaint on behalf of al-Nashiri filed before the Romanian General Prosecutor
+A criminal complaint on behalf of al-Nashiri is filed before the Romanian General Prosecutor.

 Al-Nashiri v.
 Poland